Dimmanzo/culinary-academy/README.md

 [View live project here!](https://dimmanzo.github.io/culinary-academy/)

 Culinary Academy is a FICTIONAL site about a cooking school.
-The website design is simple, allowing users to easily access all of the information.
+Website design is simple, allowing users to easily access all of the information.
 This site will be targeted towards people who want to learn or improve their cooking skills.
-It introduces visitors to the main goal of the school and the skills that can be acquired or improved upon through our courses.
+It introduces visitors to the main goal of the school and the skills that can be acquired or improved through our courses.
 Visitors will also have the opportunity to meet the mentors of the Culinary Academy and become acquainted with their professional skills.
-On this site, visitors will find all the contact information necessary and can register to start a culinary course.

 ![Responsive Mockup](https://github.com/Dimmanzo/culinary-academy/blob/main/media/culinary-academy-mockup.png)